renaissance-publishing/renaissance/content/chapters/26-items.md

 If the resource the player is after is *common*, then the 'kit or shop simply has that item; this is at the GM's discretion, but GMs are encouraged to be generous.
 For example, if a Character had a skill kit for their Profession: Lawyer, then, if they need paper, pen or ink, they could easily find those resources.
-If the character lives in the Dragonshire, then it would certainly also have books on the law of the Dragonshire; it would probably be reasonable to assume that the kit also has books that cover the basic laws and customs of the territories around the Dragonshire—like Northland and Heartland provinces, and the Kingdoms of Men.
+If the character lives in the Dragonshire, then it would certainly also have books on the law of the Dragonshire; it would probably be reasonable to assume that the kit also has books that cover the basic laws and customs of the territories around the Dragonshire — like Northland and Heartland provinces, and the Kingdoms of Men.

 If the the character is after is *possible*, then they can roll a check using the linked skill; if they succeed, then the 'kit or shop had that item.